What are some examples of real-time information sharing between child protection and law enforcement?

 For CPS caseworkers to be most effective at keeping children safe, they must have access to the law-enforcement information they need to make good decisions.
 We must develop and encourage ways for law enforcement to share information with child protection in a timely way.
 Doing so will help both agencies make the best possible decisions on behalf of vulnerable children.

 This brief focuses on the practice of sharing information between CPS and law enforcement during the investigative phase of the child protection process.
-For a broader view of the range of collaboration models that exist between child protection and law enforcement, see: Are there good examples of how child welfare agencies are collaborating with law enforcement?

 When you don’t have an understanding of how the other pieces operate, you just operate from your own perspective.
 Collaboration allows us to come up with better solutions from a multi-system perspective.
 I see it as a three-legged stool; if you don’t have one leg — child welfare, law enforcement, or the district attorney — it’s not going to succeed.